lodeous/lodeous.github.io/index.md

 ### Welcome to my personal github portfolio!

 Hello my name is Caleb Wilson and I am an applied mathematician.
 I like math, programming, machine learning, and strategy games.
 This github portfolio is here to showcase some of my work.
+You can check out the rest of my profile [here](https://github.com/lodeous).

 ### Risk Game analysis with PyRisk